RahulJung/yummy/README.md

 # Welcome To Yummy

-Yummy is an online directory that allows users to search for local restaurant, bar and cafe.
+Yummy is an online directory that allows users to search for local restaurants, bars and cafes.

 ---